c25kenneth/Crush-CHD/README.md

 3. Run ```streamlit run ResourcesAndCode\webapp.py``` to run on localhost.

-4. If errors occur, you may need to install modules such as via typing in the command line ```pip install streamlit```
+4. If errors occur, you may need to install modules such as Streamlit via typing in the command line ```pip install streamlit```

 5. After the web app runs successfully, navigate to ```localhost:8501``` and try it out!